Eucrenonaspides

-Eucrenonaspides oinotheke is a species of crustacean in the family Psammaspidae, endemic to Tasmania, the only species described in the genus Eucrenonaspides.
-The Eucrenonaspides is a variation of the Anaspidaceans.
+Eucrenonaspides oinotheke is a species of crustacean in the family Psammaspididae, endemic to Tasmania, the only species described in the genus Eucrenonaspides.
+Eucrenonaspides is in the order Anaspidacea.
 It was described from a spring at 9 Payton Place, Devonport, Tasmania in 1980, making it "the first spring-dwelling syncarid recorded from the Australian region".
 It is listed as a vulnerable species on the IUCN Red List.
 A further undescribed species is known from south-western Tasmania.